flutter/website/src/docs/null-safety.md

 * [Understanding null safety][]:
   A deep dive into null safety, written by Dart engineer Bob Nystrom.

-When you're ready to start migrating to null safety, check out these pages:
+When you're ready to start migrating your packages to null safety, check out these pages:

 * [Migrating to null safety][]:
-  Instructions for converting your code to null safety.
+  Instructions for converting your packages to null safety.
 * [Unsound null safety][]:
   Conceptual and practical information about mixed-mode programs, in which only some libraries are null safe.